3kh0/ext-remover/README.md

 ## uBlock Run *Run Code On Pages*

-If your school allows the uBlock Origin chrome extension, then running any bookmarklet is possible.
+If your school allows the uBlock Origin Chrome extension, then running any bookmarklet is possible.

 ### Requirements
 - uBlock Origin